danruggi/ispider/README.md

 # NOTES
 - Deduplication is not 100% safe, sometimes pages are downloaded multiple times, and skipped in file check.
-On ~10 domains, this create small delay.
+On ~10 domains, check duplication has small delay.
 But on 10000 domains after 500k links, the domain list is so big that checking if a link is already downloaded or not was decreasing considerably the speed (from 30000 urls/min to 300 urls/min).
+That's why I preferred avoid a list, and left just "check file".